 Twenty enthusiasts turned out for this trek to Dunedin.
 We had 53 species with all but 15 being shorebirds.
 Loons, Grebes, Peeps, Gannets, Oyster Catchers, Godwits and Plovers were present in the waters of Honeymoon and Howard's Causeway.
 Lunch was a very integral part of the trip and of course that just had to take place at "The Lucky DIll."
 This is a favorite place for many of the group.
 After superb lunches, we continued to Howards Beach.
 But the Bar-tailed Godwit that has been seen there in the past eluded us.

 What rain?
 What thunderstorms and lightning?
 Lake Apopka.
 WOW!
 We had 88 species!
 Did I say WOW?
 I must have.

 There are so many conservation issues swirling around in my brain lately that when I sit down to write my blog I seem to get brain cramps!
 Since there are also many talented and articulate individuals writing about Florida issues these days, I have decided to calm my brain today by directing you to two of my favorites, both of whom recently tackled an issue that I found particularly outrageous, though it got very little publicity.

 Thirteen of us set out from the first parking lot after 8:00 a.m.
 We turned right out across Heron Hideout where we met three more who had arrived earlier and adhered to the adage "the early bird gets the worm."
 We somehow missed another couple who must have gotten there after we had left.
 It's difficult to get that large of group on the same page when all are travelling at different times.
 The marsh was "hopping" with all manner of birds.
 We had Egrets, Herons, Ibis, Bald Eagles, along this path with the highlight being at least 6 Purple Gallinules and the American Bittern.

-The following is a report on the locations birded and bird seen for the month of October 2013.
+The following is a summary of the locations birded and birds identifyed for January 2014.